yusuf8ahmed/HawkDB/Readme.md

 ### TRIVAGO
 is a hotel
-you think this is a joke
-but i serious this is an actual method
+you think this is a joke but i am serious this is an actual method
 ```python
 db.trivago()
 ```